TheFlyingCorpse/check_services/README.md

 		assign where host.name == NodeName
 	}

-Monitor all services in the System, Essential, Role and Supporting category by specifying the predefined group category "Basic" and hide long output
+Monitor all services in the System, Managed, Role and Supporting category by specifying the predefined group category "Basic" and hide long output

 	apply Service "WinSvcs - Basic" {
 		import "generic-service"